 SO WHAT IS AFROBEAT?

 At the moment, the classification: 'Afrobeat' seems to cover any and all modern West African sounds.
 Some inclusions extend to House music infused with African rhythms and even stretch to certain grime tunes, that sort of sound like House music - with African influences.
-Doneao's African Warrior is a fairly good example of an existing classification woe, as to me it ticks the boxes of all the previous classifications mentioned.
-Most have chosen to throw the song under the Funky House banner, but songs like this with crossover tones make the one label insufficient.
+Donaeo's African Warrior is a fairly good example of an existing classification woe, as to me it ticks the boxes of all the previous classifications mentioned.
+Most designations seem to throw songs under the Funky House banner, but songs like this with crossover tones make the one label insufficient.

-These type of songs are making it difficult to measure where Afrobeat stops and other forms of music start, but It is no wonder as to why this music is being manifested in the first place.
+These type of songs are making it difficult to measure where Afrobeat stops and other forms of music start, but it is no mysterious wonder as to why this music is manifesting in the first place.
 We simply have many producers and artists who are of the Afro-European and Afro-American diaspora, who have been been simultaneously surrounded by Hip-Hop, Hi-Life, Hip-Life, Kwaito, Dub-step and uptempo electronic/grime beats, as well as their non-native Afro-Caribbean music.

 When someone says 'Afrobeat' to me, the first thing I think of is Fela Kuti...